Aliases for ANXA1 Gene

 GeneCards Summary for ANXA1 Gene

 ANXA1 (Annexin A1) is a Protein Coding gene.
-Diseases associated with ANXA1 include Urinary Bladder Urothelial Carcinoma and Hcl-V. Among its related pathways are Prostaglandin Synthesis and Regulation and Smooth Muscle Contraction.
-GO annotations related to this gene include calcium ion binding and receptor binding.
+Diseases associated with ANXA1 include Hairy Cell Leukemia and Brain Edema.
+Among its related pathways are Signaling by GPCR and Spinal Cord Injury.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and signaling receptor binding.
 An important paralog of this gene is ANXA2.

 Plays important roles in the innate immune response as effector of glucocorticoid-mediated responses and regulator of the inflammatory process.
 Has anti-inflammatory activity (PubMed:8425544).
 Plays a role in glucocorticoid-mediated down-regulation of the early phase of the inflammatory response (By similarity).
 Promotes resolution of inflammation and wound healing (PubMed:25664854).
 Functions at least in part by activating the formyl peptide receptors and downstream signaling cascades (PubMed:15187149, PubMed:25664854).
 Promotes chemotaxis of granulocytes and monocytes via activation of the formyl peptide receptors (PubMed:15187149).
 Contributes to the adaptive immune response by enhancing signaling cascades that are triggered by T-cell activation, regulates differentiation and proliferation of activated T-cells (PubMed:17008549).
 Promotes the differentiation of T-cells into Th1 cells and negatively regulates differentiation into Th2 cells (PubMed:17008549).
 Has no effect on unstimulated T cells (PubMed:17008549).
 Promotes rearrangement of the actin cytoskeleton, cell polarization and cell migration (PubMed:15187149).
 Negatively regulates hormone exocytosis via activation of the formyl peptide receptors and reorganization of the actin cytoskeleton (PubMed:19625660).
 Has high affinity for Ca(2+) and can bind up to eight Ca(2+) ions (By similarity).
 Displays Ca(2+)-dependent binding to phospholipid membranes (PubMed:2532504, PubMed:8557678).
 Plays a role in the formation of phagocytic cups and phagosomes.
 Plays a role in phagocytosis by mediating the Ca(2+)-dependent interaction between phagosomes and the actin cytoskeleton (By similarity).